-How common are they?
+How common are upper limb disorders?

-- 1 in 20 adults gets carpal tunnel syndrome. - 1 in 4 adults with an upper limb disorder has non-specific arm pain. - 1 in 100 men and 1 in 50 women get tenosynovitis. - 1 in 75 men and 1 in 90 women get tennis elbow.
+- 1 in 20 adults gets carpal tunnel syndrome. - 1 in 4 adults with an upper limb disorder has nonspecific arm pain. - 1 in 100 men and 1 in 50 women get tenosynovitis. - 1 in 75 men and 1 in 90 women get tennis elbow.

-Why should I know about upper limb disorders?
+Why is it important for employers to know about upper limb disorders?

 These conditions are common.
 The good news is most people will recover in time.
-However, some people will have continuing problems.
+However, some workers will have continuing problems.
+Early action may stop them from getting worse.
 Avoiding or reducing tasks that increase symptoms may help.
 Work may worsen problems and so may hobbies like gardening, sport or DIY.
-Early action may reduce the risk of a problem getting worse or lasting longer.
-According to the law, employers must identify work that is likely to cause upper limb disorders.
-They must do a proper risk assessment, inform you about their findings and act on them.
-Get help from your trade union, occupational health or the HSE if they do not.
+Effective risk management carried out by employers is likely to reduce costs in terms of absence and replacement of staff.